The Big Broadcast of 1936: Production notes

 Paramount's Big Broadcast series began in 1932 and continued in late 1935 with The Big Broadcast of 1936 (1935), which was released on September 20, 1935.
 The movie was filmed at the Kaufman Astoria Studios on 3412 36th Street, Astoria, Queens, in New York City.
 Bing Crosby's cameo, however, was filmed in Hollywood in April 1935.

 The movie is a precursor of the later Bob Hope and Bing Crosby "Road" pictures, with Spud and Smiley finding themselves on an island ruled by Countess Ysobel de Nargila (Lyda Roberti).

 Daily Variety reported that the scenes featuring Ray Noble and his Orchestra, the Amos 'n' Andy sketches, and the scenes featuring Fox and Walters, were filmed in New York.

 Ethel Merman appears in a number cut from the film We're Not Dressing (1934) before release.

+Reception

+Frank S. Nugent of the The New York Times described the film as "an amusing potpourri of words and music," and commented that this type of film allowed for a disparate group of performers to work together with "a deal of geniality and good humor."
+While stating that the audience would "really have no time to worry about the plot with all that [is] going on", he felt that the "considerable artistry" of the direction and photography, the "unusual photographic effects", and staging that is "modern, almost impressionistic", combined to give the film value beyond the individual performances.

+Variety wrote that the film featured "plenty of names and considerable entertainment" and "there just isn’t time for a ‘plot’, and probably best that none was attempted."

+Modern Screen gave the film a four-star review, writing "Paramount’s annual round-up of the radio stars is with us again, and it is our pleasure to announce that this years’s gathering is the most entertaining and the most successful of them all.
+It may be recalled that in the past a rather flimsy story was tacked around the offerings of the radio celebrities.
+This season the plot is actually credible; you could send the radio stars home and still enjoy a good comedy… [the film is] goofy but it’s fun."